Lubrication of Circuit Breakers

 • 5(1) of The Provision and Use of Work Equipment Regulations 1998 requires that every employer shall ensure that work equipment is maintained in an efficient state, in efficient working order and in good repair.

-If this alert has raised questions or you need to discuss any other health & safety related issue, please do not hesitate to contact your health & safety consultant or the main office for advice/assistance.
+If this alert has raised questions or you need to discuss any other health & safety related issue, please do not hesitate to contact Kingfisher for advice.